Low-floor bus: Russia

+Other cities that use low-floor buses on the regular routes are Kazan, Sochi, Tyumen, Pskov and more.
+Most of these vehicles are domestically manufactured by LiAZ, GAZ, KAMAZ and Volgabus.

 Americas

 United States

 In the United States, the Americans with Disabilities Act is credited with motivating the development of low-floor buses, directly affecting the standardized design of the Transbus Program, which concluded with the introduction of so-called 'interim' Advanced Design Buses with a lower floor height but which required lifts to board passengers in wheelchairs.
 The first low-floor (low-entry) buses to be delivered were the New Flyer Low Floor D40LF, to the Port Authority of New York and New Jersey in 1991.
 The New Flyer LF was derived from the Den Oudsten B85/B86.
 Other competitors followed suit, with the Orion VI (1995), Nova Bus LF Series (1996, also derived from the Den Oudsten B85), Gillig Low Floor (1997, derived from a shuttle bus design for the Hertz rental car agency), and Neoplan AN440L (1990/94/99).
 By 2008, most new bus orders in the United States were for low-floor buses.